On Purely Data-Driven Massive MIMO Detectors: Method

-\textbf{Antenna Feature Processor:} The antenna feature processors, $\Phi(\cdot)$ and $\Psi(\cdot)$, play a critical role in ChannelNet, facilitating the transformation of transmit and receive antenna feature in each iteration.
-As illustrated in Fig. \ref{fig:architecture} (b), we use different architectures for i.i.d. channels and correlated channels.
-For i.i.d. channels, the channel distribution is independent of the representation order of the antennas.
-To ensure the permutation-equivariance of the antenna ordering, local function paradigm \cite{zaheer2017deep, qi2017pointnet} is utilized, where the antenna feature vectors are processed identically and individually for each antenna.
-In specific, each transmit (receive) antenna feature vector is updated with an MLP network, which is shared across the all transmit (receive) antennas.
-Therefore, for the $t$-th iteration, two MLP networks need to be learned, denoted by $\phi^{(t)}(\cdot)$ and $\psi^{(t)}(\cdot)$, and the updating formulation of $\Phi^{(t)}(\cdot)$ and $\Psi^{(t)}(\cdot)$ can be represented as
+\textbf{Antenna feature processor:} The antenna feature processors, $\Phi^{(t)}(\cdot)$ and $\Psi^{(t)}(\cdot)$, are trainable neural networks designed to update the feature vectors for transmit and receive antennas, respectively.
+As illustrated in Fig. \ref{fig:architecture}b, we use two different architectures for \textit{i.i.d.} channels and correlated channels.
+For \textit{i.i.d.} channels, where channel distribution is independent of antenna ordering, we apply a local function paradigm \cite{zaheer2017deep, qi2017pointnet} to ensure permutation-equivariance.
+Specifically, each feature vector is independently updated using a shared MLP, ensuring that the updates are identical and do not depend on the antenna ordering.
+Let $\phi^{(t)}(\cdot)$ and $\psi^{(t)}(\cdot)$ represent the MLPs used to update the feature vectors of receive and transmit antennas at the $t$-th iteration, respectively.
+The update process can be expressed as:

-In the case of correlated channels, the channel distribution is not entirely independent of the representation order of the antennas due to correlations between adjacent antennas.
-To account for this, additional convolutional layers operating along the antennas are included in the antenna feature processors, as depicted in Fig. \ref{fig:architecture} (b).
-This enables the consideration of features from adjacent antennas during the transformation process.

-In subsequent discussions, the architectures of ChannelNet for i.i.d. channels and correlated channels are referred to as ChannelNet-MLP and ChannelNet-Conv, respectively.
+For correlated channels, where the channel distribution depends on antenna ordering due to spatial correlations, convolutional layers are added before the MLPs in the antenna feature processors to capture dependencies between adjacent antennas, as shown in Fig. \ref{fig:architecture}b.
+This allows for improved feature updates by accounting for local antenna correlations.
+In the following sections, the architectures of ChannelNet for \textit{i.i.d.} channels and correlated channels are referred to as ChannelNet-MLP and ChannelNet-Conv, respectively.

-\textbf{Channel Layer:} The exchange between the transmit and receive antenna features is facilitated through the channel layers.
-As illustrated in Fig. \ref{fig:architecture} (c), the channel layer leverages the linear nature of the massive MIMO system, employing linear transformations between the transmit and receive antenna features.
+\textbf{Channel layer:} The exchanges between the transmit and receive antenna features are facilitated through the channel layers.
+As depicted in Fig. \ref{fig:architecture}c, these layers utilize the channel matrix $\mathbf{H}$ as the coefficients of linear transformations between the transmit and receive antenna features.
+Specifically, the transformation from transmit features to receive features is given by $\mathbf{F}_{\mathrm{rx}} = \mathbf{H} \mathbf{F}_{\mathrm{tx}}$.
+Conversely, the transformation from receive features to transmit features is given by $\mathbf{F}_{\mathrm{tx}} = \mathbf{H}^T \mathbf{F}_{\mathrm{rx}}$.
+By embedding the channel matrix $\mathbf{H}$ directly as linear layers within the network, the need to explicitly input $\mathbf{H}$ is eliminated, simplifying the architecture and enhancing the network's ability to efficiently model the interactions between transmit and receive features.